mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

    * Click on the _Receive_ icon in the left hand menu bar of MWC Qt Wallet.

-   * Click _Receive MWC by file_ to sign the incoming transaction.

        <img src="cold_wallet_images/receive_mwc.png" max-width="300" height="300"/>

-   * Select the transaction file with the .tx file extension on your file transfer USB device.

-     The signed transaction file will be created in the same path as your transaction file.
-New file extention will be '.response'.
+   * Paste the Receive slate and press _Continue_.
+   * Review Receive Transaction details.
+If everything looks good, press _Generate Response button_.
+   * Generated respose save on USB stick by clicking _Save Slatepack_ button.
    * Eject your file transfer USB device from your _cold wallet host_ computer.

 3) On your _online node host_ computer:

    * Insert the file transfer USB device.

-   * Send the signed transaction file back to the MWC coin sender for finalization.
-This is by whatever means you have agreed upon for exchanging files with the sender.
+   * Send Slatepack to your peer for finalization.
+   * Wait when your peer conform that transaction is finalized.

-   * Check the block explorer at https://explorer.mwc.mw to see that the transaction has been finalized.
+   * Check the block explorer at https://explorer.mwc.mw to see that the finalized transaction was mined in the block.

 4) To verify that your transaction has been finalized, use the 'Transfer Online Node Blockchain Data' procedure to export blockchain data from your online node to your cold wallet.
 Continue to the next step once your cold wallet has been updated with the blockchain data.

    * On your _cold wallet host_ computer: